 There are a lot of unknowns about labor and delivery.

 One thing we all know is you can carefully plan, and hope for the best scenario, but prepare for things to not go as planned.
 However, these 12 decisions to make before labor will set you on the path towards the labor, delivery, and aftercare you’re hoping for.

 I’ve known many people who say they don’t want to read about anything baby, labor, or delivery related because they simply don’t want to know what happens.
 Or because they don’t want to freak themselves out.

-I completely disagree because I think that it’s really important to be informed about what’s happening to your body and baby during and after birth.
-Otherwise interventions may happen that you aren’t ok with or you may not have the experience you were hoping to have for the birth of your baby.
+I completely disagree with this line of thinking, because I strongly believe that it’s really important to be informed about what’s happening to your body and baby during, and after birth.
+Otherwise interventions may happen that you aren’t ok with, or you may not have the experience you were hoping to have for the birth of your baby.

 There are several decisions to make before labor that need to be made by you or else someone will make them for you.

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.

 1. Do you want an unmedicated labor and delivery?